 4. Comparison of least “goals against” during the season.

 —– X. DELAY OF GAME —–

-THREE LINE PASS VIOLATION – A player is guilty of a three-line violation when he passes the ball across three lines (two red and center line) in the air, toward the opponents goal-line, without touching or having been played by another player.
+THREE LINE PASS VIOLATION – A player is guilty of a three-line violation when he/she passes the ball across three lines (two red and center line) in the air, toward the opponents goal-line, without touching or having been played by another player prior to passing the 2nd red line.
 The whole of the ball must have crossed both red lines.
 If the ball is placed on one red line and kicked from there and then crosses over the other red line, there is no violation.
 If the ball is played against the perimeter wall before it crosses three lines, no violation will occur.
 If a three-line pass is declared, the referee shall award a direct free kick, which shall be taken by a player of the opposing team, from the center point of the first red line the ball crossed.
-Any team playing with one less player than the opposing team shall be exempt from the three-line rule.

 FIVE SECOND RULE – Failure by a team to put the ball into play within five seconds, as signaled by the referee, shall result in a possession turnover to the opponent.
 When playing as goal keeper:

 a.
 Failure to distribute the ball having held it in his hands over five seconds, which, in the opinion of the referee, is designed merely to hold up the game shall be penalized by the award of a direct kick to be taken by the opposing team from the top of the restraining arc.

 A player who commits any of the following offenses while the ball is in play shall be penalized by the referee awarding a direct free kick to the opposing team, to be taken at the point of the infraction, unless the offense is committed by a player in his opponents goal area, in such case the free kick shall be taken from a point anywhere within that half of the goal area in which the offense occurred.
 ALL FREE KICKS ARE DIRECT.